 Even though Jupyter Notebook is an excellent interface for learning Python and a great tool for communication that is widely adopted by professionals, it may not fulfill all your needs as you become a more advanced user.

 An alternative workflow is to combine a text editor for writing code with a console to run it and work interactively with Python.
 For example, you may write a set of Python instructions in a text file know as a script (.py extension in our case), and use the console to run it and see the output.
 As the name suggests, an integrated development environment (IDE) combines both of these functionalities into one environment.
 VSCode has been gaining traction as a great IDE option for Python.

-I like to tweak this slightly to work with a dark background (unless I plan to inline figures) and default to a larger font.
-As before, you can create a desktop shortcut for convenience.
+I like to tweak this slightly to work with a dark background and default to a larger font.
+As before, you can create a link for convenience.

 You can try to copy and paste and run the code from before on the Qt console.
 A key difference is that you just have to press Enter to run single line commands (but still Shift + Enter for multiple lines).

-At a very basic level even Notepad works as a text editor for coding, but you would want a more sophisticated option with features such as syntax highlighting and auto indentation.
+At a very basic level, even Notepad works as a text editor for coding.
+But you would want a more sophisticated option with features such as syntax highlighting and auto indentation.
 I use Sublime Text, but it requires a license (even though it has an unlimited trial period).
 Atom is a good free choice.
-A simple alternative if you are just getting started is to use Jupyter Notebook as a text editor.
-You can do this by creating a text file instead of a Python notebook in the main screen.
+A simple alternative, if you are just getting started, is to use Jupyter Notebook as a text editor.
+You can do this by creating a text file instead of a Python notebook on the main dashboard.
 You should then specify Python as the language on the menu.

-There often too many choices and sources of information when it comes to different aspects of Python coding, as the discussion of text editors illustrates.
+There often too many choices when it comes to Python.
 This is a good thing as it reflects the enthusiasm of developers in creating tools and packages, but can be distraction and even a barrier for beginners (compared to R for example, for which R Studio is a clear cut IDE choice).
-I suggest that you follow the recommended setup and do not worry too much about the details.
-If you are coding and running programs, then you are making progress towards your goals.
+I suggest that you follow the recommended setup without worrying too much about the details.
+If you are coding and running programs, then you are making progress.